softspring/response-headers/README.md

 ## License

-This bundle is under the MIT license.
-See the complete license in the bundle LICENSE file.
+This package is free and released under the [AGPL-3.0 license](LICENSE).